Koopman operator-based discussion on partial observation in stochastic systems: Numerical experiments on the noise effects

 \subsection{Settings for the EDMD algorithm for partial observation}

-To investigate the effects of the partial observation, we employ the EDMD algorithm with the delay embedding.
+To investigate the effects of the partial observation, we employ the EDMD algorithm with the delay-embedding.
 The EDMD algorithm is data-driven, and we generate the dataset as follows: \begin{enumerate} \item Generate randomly initial coordinates.
 (For the van der Pol system, a uniform density with $[-1,+1]^2$ was used.
-For the Lorentz system, we used a uniform density with $[-10,+10]^3$.) \item Using the Euler-Maruyama approximation, the time integration is simulated via the Monte Carlo method.
-The time intervals for time-evolution and observation are the same as those in Sec.~5.1. \item After $100 \times \Delta t_{\mathrm{obs}}$ relaxation time, we take $101 + M_{\mathrm{max}}$ data points, where $M_{\mathrm{max}}$ is the maximum number of the delay embedding. \item The above procedure is repeated $100$ times. \end{enumerate} We prepare $10,000$ snapshot pairs and construct the Koopman matrix from the dataset.
+For the Lorenz system, we used a uniform density with $[-10,+10]^3$.) \item Using the Euler-Maruyama approximation, the time integration is simulated via the Monte Carlo method.
+The time intervals for time-evolution and observation are the same as those in Sec.~5.1. \item After $100 \times \Delta t_{\mathrm{obs}}$ relaxation time, we take $101 + M_{\mathrm{max}}$ data points, where $M_{\mathrm{max}}$ is the maximum number of the delay-embedding. \item The above procedures are repeated $100$ times. \end{enumerate} We prepare $10,000$ snapshot pairs and construct the Koopman matrix from the dataset.
 Although data points for all coordinates are generated, we consider the partial observation with only one variable.

 We should note the dictionary in the EDMD algorithm.
-In deterministic systems, it is common to use a naive delay embedding of the past coordinate, such as $x_d(t-\Delta t_{\mathrm{obs}})$.
+In deterministic systems, it is common to use a naive delay-embedding of the past coordinate, such as $x_d(t-\Delta t_{\mathrm{obs}})$.
 Although this setting is enough to evaluate only the coordinate values, we should employ higher-order basis functions to evaluate higher-order statistics.
 That is, $\mathbb{E}[\underline{X_d^2}] \neq (\mathbb{E}[\underline{X_d}])^2$ in the stochastic systems, and the evaluation of $\mathbb{E}[\underline{X_d^2}]$ requires the monomial functions whose maximum degree is at least two.

-To consider the higher-order basis functions with the delay embedding, we rewrite the variables $\underline{\bm{x}}$ in Sec.~2 with $\underline{\bm{z}}$.
+To consider the higher-order basis functions with the delay-embedding, we rewrite the variables $\underline{\bm{x}}$ in Sec.~2 with $\underline{\bm{z}}$.
 When we observe the $d$-th variable, we set

-where $M$ is the number of the delay embedding.
+where $M$ is the number of the delay-embedding.
 Then, we introduce higher-order monomial basis functions for $\{z_i(t)\}$ to evaluate higher-order statistics.
-Since we will focus on the mean values and the variances, the maximum degree of the dictionary functions for $\{z_i(t)\}$ is set as two, which leads to the following dictionary $\bm{\psi}$:
+Since we will focus on the mean values and the variances, the maximum degree of the dictionary functions for $\{z_i(t)\}$ is set to two, which leads to the following dictionary $\bm{\psi}^{\mathrm{part}}$:

 where $x_d(t-m\Delta t_{\mathrm{obs}})$ is a function which yields the coordinate value in the $m \Delta t_{\mathrm{obs}}$ past: